Wishful Thinking (China Crisis song)

-"Wishful Thinking" is a song by the English new wave band China Crisis, released as the third single from their second studio album Working with Fire and Steel – Possible Pop Songs Volume Two (1983).
+"Wishful Thinking" is a song by the English new wave and synth-pop band China Crisis, released as the third single from their second studio album Working with Fire and Steel – Possible Pop Songs Volume Two (1983).
 It reached No. 9 on the UK singles chart in early 1984, becoming their only top 10 hit single in their homeland.
 The song is their biggest and most well-known hit, and is included on numerous compilation albums.
 It was a top 20 hit in several European countries and hit number one on the Swedish radio chart Poporama on 8 March 1984.

 The lead vocals on this track are sung by Eddie Lundon who also wrote the lyrics, as opposed to Gary Daly who sings lead vocals on the majority of the band's songs.
 The song was inspired by the song "Here He Comes" on Brian Eno's fifth solo studio album Before and After Science (1977).